bank-vaults/bank-vaults/README.md

 - Automatically unseals Vault with these keys
 - Continuously configures Vault with a YAML/JSON based external configuration (besides the [standard Vault configuration](https://www.vaultproject.io/docs/configuration/index.html))
   - If the configuration is updated Vault will be reconfigured
-  - It supports configuring Vault secret engines, auth methods, and policies
+  - It supports configuring Vault secret engines, plugins, auth methods, and policies

 ### Example external Vault configuration